 The Shard (Southwark near London Bridge station) Along with the Shangri-La hotel, The Shard hosts many events and also has apartments on levels 53 to 65 which offer some of the most stunning views over the Thames and London.

 Chelsea (SW3) is a very posh neighbourhood favoured by artists including the Beatles, The Rolling Stones and many others.
-Its also home to many other super-rich people and Price Harry drinks around there.
+Its also home to many other super-rich people and Prince Harry drinks around there.
 The average property price is £1.3m and the highest is about £25m.
 Alberts Private Club moved there in 2020 and has hosted many events including The Luxe Club's "Crypto Social" event in 2022.

 Kensington (W8) is home to the richest of the rich (Celebrities, entrepreneurs, politicians) at an average price of £1,200 per square foot.
 It also appeared on the board game Monopoly.
 Many of the properties have underground swimming pools and a private museum for vintage Ferraris.
 The average price is £1.8m and the highest price is around £31m.